FilipusDev/iacarus/hetzner/README.md

 > TODO: include a tutorial to create a Hetzner Account with multiple
 > Project > Tokens > Contexts

-A new server will be created on the project defined by your `hcloud` token/context.
+A new server will be created in the project defined by your `hcloud` token/context.

 ```sh
 iacarus/hetzner main ❯ make vps-new

 🔍 Checking Pre-requisites...
 🖥  Target: hetzner-vps-1 | Port: ***22 | Region: hel1
 ☁️ Calling Hetzner API...